Sulfammox: Application to wastewater treatment

 Wastewater from industrial activities presents a danger to human and aquatic life as present compounds may exacerbate the eutrophication of water bodies, leading to toxic algal blooms, and may poison aquatic organisms and, by extent, humans.
-High levels of sulfate (SO_{4}^{2-}) and ammonium (NH_{4}^{+}) are present in wastewater, contributing to its dangers and toxicity, and thus facilitating their removal via sulfammox may be important in protecting human and aquatic life.
-The microbial anaerobic oxidation of ammonium (anammox) has been cultivated at wastewater treatment center for years in order to remove NH_{4}^{+}, but the removal of SO_{4}^{2-} has been typically treated as a separate problem requiring completely different microbial bioreactors – resulting in costly operations attempting to mitigate high SO_{4}^{2-} and NH_{4}^{+} separately.
-The opportunity to unify both processes into a single system – utilizing sulfammox alongside anammox – may thus be appealing as a cost-efficient alternative to removing both SO_{4}^{2-} and NH_{4}^{+} from wastewater.
+High levels of sulfate (SO4(2-)) and ammonium (NH4+) are present in wastewater, contributing to its dangers and toxicity, and thus facilitating their removal via sulfammox may be important in protecting human and aquatic life.
+The microbial anaerobic oxidation of ammonium (anammox) has been cultivated at wastewater treatment center for years in order to remove NH4+, but the removal of SO4(2-) has been typically treated as a separate problem requiring completely different microbial bioreactors – resulting in costly operations attempting to mitigate high SO4(2-) and NH4+ separately.
+The opportunity to unify both processes into a single system – utilizing sulfammox alongside anammox – may thus be appealing as a cost-efficient alternative to removing both SO4(2-) and NH4+ from wastewater.

 One study found that "after 180 days" of facilitating sulfammox and anammox in landfill leachates, "the nitrogen and sulfate removal efficiencies of 95.7% and 24.3%, respectively, were obtained" with sulfammox accounting for "27.5% of total inorganic nitrogen removal" and anammox accounting for "65.6%".
 Although sulfammox has been estimated to be less metabolically efficient than anammox, it also may consume less energy than other processes; sulfammox enhancement in a bioreactor saved "44%... in aeration energy consumption".